profullstack/reddit-networking-bot/README.md

    - Bluesky: Use your Bluesky account credentials
    - Nostr: Generate a private key for your Nostr account
    - X.com: Create a Twitter developer account and app at https://developer.twitter.com
+   - OpenAI: Create an OpenAI developer account and app at https://platform.openai.com/apps
 2. Copy `sample.env` to `.env` and fill in your credentials for each platform
-3. Configure messages and search terms in `config.json`
+3. Configure fallback messages and search terms in `config.json`
 4. Run:
 ```bash
 pnpm install